Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 The marketplace today is indeed very different.
 It used to be that a store’s employees and salespeople were considered the experts and that both businesses and brands spent much advertising dollars in order to find folks who were in need of their services.

 Fast forward to today, and the roles have reversed.
 It is now the buyer who is the expert, and that is reaching out to the businesses and brands alike for help.
-One research done in 2013 by GE Capital Retail Bank. (yes it was that long ago, the current number should be higher)
+One research is done in 2013 by GE Capital Retail Bank. (yes it was that long ago, the current number should be higher)

 On average, a buyer will guide themselves through that traditional sales funnel 60 to 90 percent of the time before ever contacting a salesperson.